smartinmedia/Deepl-HTML-Translator-Isabelle/README.md

 CAUSE YOU, YOUR COMPANY OR ANY THIRD PARTY FINANCIAL DAMAGES !!!!!!!!!!!!"
 BY USING THIS SCRIPT YOU AGREE TO THESE TERMS/CONDITIONS"

+## What this software does

+This software was developed for our website <a href="https://easyradiology.net">www.easyradiology.net</a> to offer the website in 8 languages immediately.

+With this software, you can have HTML files in one language and get them parsed for their default (source) language.
+This default language is stored in key/value pairs in a lang_...js file, e. g. if English is the default language, it results in lang_en.js.

+Then, this language file is translated into any languages, which you define in the settings.js, e. g.
+French (fr) and German (de).
+This results in lang_fr.js and lang_de.js.
+Once you change anything in the default language (HTML) files, then only the changed key/value pairs are translated and introduced into the existing lang_de.js and lang_fr.js, so the software does not re-translate everything from scratch (which saves time and money as Deepl costs money).
+You can exclude certain parts of your texts to be translated with special tags in the default/source HTML files as well as in the target JS files (more about that below).
+Enjoy!

+## How to install the npm modules

+You need a paid Deepl Developer / API account!

 Start the node.js console in Admin mode
 Run:
 npm install cheerio